ysturasp/ysturasp-svelte/SECURITY.md

 - avoid compromising data privacy, service disruption, or quality degradation
 - not exploit the vulnerability to access other users' data

+### what we accept

+- vulnerabilities affecting confidentiality, integrity, or availability of data
+- authentication and authorization flaws, injections, XSS, RCE, and other significant issues
+- security misconfigurations and exposed sensitive data

+### out of scope

+- denial of service (DoS) attacks
+- spam or social engineering of users and staff
+- reports from automated tools without proof of exploitability
+- issues in third-party services we don't control

+### report format

+please include:

+1. brief description and impact assessment
+2. steps to reproduce
+3. expected vs actual behavior
+4. supporting materials: screenshots, logs, proof of concept

+## hall of fame

+we recognize and thank security researchers who help us improve:

+_no reports yet. be the first!_

 thank you for helping keep our project secure!

 ---